ustwo/ustwo.com-frontend/README.md

 ## Release staging

-If the commit you are releasing from has been picked up by CircleCI (so you have an snapshot available `ustwo/usweb:app-{git hash}` you can release with:
+If the commit you are releasing from has been picked up by CircleCI (so you have an snapshot available `ustwo/usweb:app-{git hash}`) you can release with:

         $ make release VERSION=1.2.3

-If not, do it manually:
+If not, do it manually (only for emergencies):

 1. Build fresh Docker images